Er-Nirakara/ai_geolocation_engine/README.md

 ## 7. Known Limitations & Future Work

 *   **API Costs & Quotas:** Monitor Google Cloud API usage to stay within free tiers or manage costs.
-*   **NLP Model:** The default `en_core_web_sm` spaCy model might not recognize all specific named entities as locations.
-Using a larger model (`md` or `lg`) is recommended.
+*   **NLP Model Robustness:** The `geolocation_engine.py` uses the `en_core_web_lg` spaCy model.
+While good, ensure it's properly installed.
+If it fails to load, NLP features are disabled, which can reduce accuracy for text-based clues.
-*   **Overpass API Robustness:** Overpass API can sometimes be slow or temporarily unavailable.
-Error handling is basic.
+*   **Overpass API Robustness:** The Overpass API (for OpenStreetMap data) can sometimes be slow or temporarily unavailable.
+The engine has basic error handling and a timeout (`OVERPASS_TIMEOUT = 30` seconds).
-*   **Complex Scenarios:** Highly ambiguous images or those with conflicting clues can still be challenging.
+*   **Complex Scenarios:** Highly ambiguous images or those with conflicting clues can still be challenging for the current fusion logic.

 **Future Work Ideas:**

 *   Implement an ML-based evidence fusion model.
-*   Improve OCR post-processing (e.g., identify and geocode only street names/POIs).
+*   Improve OCR post-processing (e.g., more advanced NLP to identify and geocode only relevant street names/POIs from OCR text).
-*   More sophisticated error handling and retries for API calls.
+*   More sophisticated error handling and retries for API calls (currently `API_RETRY_DELAY = 0.05`s is a brief pause, not a full retry mechanism).
-*   Caching API results to reduce costs and speed up repeated queries.
+*   Caching API results to reduce costs and speed up repeated queries for identical inputs.

 ## 8. Troubleshooting

+*   **`ImportError` for `geolocation_engine`**:
+    *   Both `app.py` and `image_geolocate.py` will print specific error messages if they cannot import `process_image_geolocation` from `geolocation_engine.py`.
-*   **`ImportError`**: Ensure all files are in the correct directory and check for syntax errors in the imported file by running it directly (e.g., `python geolocation_engine.py`).
+    *   Ensure all files (`app.py`, `image_geolocate.py`, `geolocation_engine.py`) are in the correct root directory.
+    *   Check for syntax errors in `geolocation_engine.py` by trying to run it directly (e.g., `python geolocation_engine.py` - it won't do much but will show syntax errors).
+*   **`GOOGLE_APPLICATION_CREDENTIALS` invalid/missing**:
+    *   This is critical for the Cloud Vision API.
+The `geolocation_engine.py` includes "AGGRESSIVE DEBUGGING FOR CREDENTIALS" logging, which will output (at DEBUG level) the path it's trying to use.
-*   **`GOOGLE_APPLICATION_CREDENTIALS invalid/missing`**: This is critical.
-Verify the environment variable is correctly set to the *full, absolute path* of your service account JSON key file *in the same terminal session* you are running the app from.
-The `geolocation_engine.py` uses `ImageAnnotatorClient.from_service_account_file()` which depends on this variable being correctly passed or `os.getenv()` retrieving it successfully.
+    *   Verify the environment variable is correctly set to the *full, absolute path* of your service account JSON key file *in the same terminal session* you are running the app from.
+    *   The engine explicitly uses `vision.ImageAnnotatorClient.from_service_account_file(gcp_cred_path_env)`.
+If `gcp_cred_path_env` is invalid or the file is unreadable, Vision API calls will fail.
 *   **API Errors (403, Authorization, Quota):**
-    *   Verify all required APIs are **enabled** in Google Cloud Console.
+    *   Verify all required APIs (Vision, Geocoding, Maps Static, Places) are **enabled** in Google Cloud Console.
-    *   Check API key validity and restrictions.
+    *   Check your API key validity and any restrictions (e.g., HTTP referrers, API restrictions).
     *   Ensure **billing is enabled** on your GCP project.
-*   **Image Format Errors**: Install `pillow-heif` and `pillow-avif-plugin` for HEIC/AVIF support.
+*   **Image Format Errors (e.g., for HEIC/AVIF)**:
+    *   Install optional Pillow plugins: `pip install pillow-heif pillow-avif-plugin`.
+The `geolocation_engine.py` logs a warning if Pillow cannot identify an image format.
+*   **spaCy Model Load Error**:
+    *   If you see "Failed to load 'en_core_web_lg' spaCy model..." in the logs from `geolocation_engine.py`, ensure you have run `python -m spacy download en_core_web_lg`.
+NLP features will be disabled otherwise.

 ---
-This project was developed with the assistance of AI.